appirio-tech/ng-file-upload/README.md

 config (required) - [object]: Contains all the config information need to run and integrate the directive:

+- name (required) - [string]: A name for this uploader.
+Used internally for retrieval from the service. **Must be unique for your app.**
 - fileEndpoint (required) - [string]: This should be the endpoint to create/delete records after successful upload to S3. ``:name`` will be replaced with the actual filename at query time.
 - urlPresigner (required) - [string]: This is the URL to create/delete records after successful upload to S3. ``:name`` will be replaced with the actual filename at query time.
 - multiple - [true|**false**]: Should this instance of the uploader allow multiple files.
 If not, adding a file will prompt the user to replace.
 If the user confirms, the previous file will be deleted before the new one is uploaded.